capactio/capact/cmd/ocftool/docs/ocftool_hub.md

 ### SEE ALSO

 * [ocftool](ocftool.md)	 - CLI tool for working with OCF manifest files
+* [ocftool hub implementations](ocftool_hub_implementations.md)	 - This command consists of multiple subcommands to interact with Hub server.
-* [ocftool hub interfaces](ocftool_hub_interfaces.md)	 - This command consists of multiple subcommands to interact with OCH server.
+* [ocftool hub interfaces](ocftool_hub_interfaces.md)	 - This command consists of multiple subcommands to interact with Hub server.